Fund backs cervical cancer vaccine in poor nations

 LONDON The GAVI international immunisations group has agreed to fund the roll-out of vaccines against cervical cancer in developing countries, offering protection against a disease that kills one woman every two minutes.

-Nearly 90 percent of the 275,000 deaths every year occur in poor nations, where cervical screening programs that are routine in rich nations are virtually non-existent.
+Nearly 90 percent of the 275,000 deaths every year occur in poor nations, where cervical screening programmes that are routine in rich nations are virtually non-existent.

 The Global Alliance for Vaccines and Immunisation said up to two million girls in nine developing countries could be protected from cervical cancer by 2015 under the programme, which still depends on negotiating a final price deal with manufacturers.